 How well do you receive constructive criticism?
 How well do you offer it?

-It can be hard to hear what we can do better, but receiving criticism is very healthy and our spouse has the greatest opportunity to encourage us to be better.
-We will glorify God if we seek to build.
+It can be hard to hear that we need to do better, but receiving criticism is very healthy and our spouse has the greatest opportunity to encourage us to be better.
+We will glorify God if we start softly and constructively and seek to build the relationship.

 Subscribe to Family Fire and receive 10 Rules for Fair Fighting for free.